• Skip to primary navigation

 Simple Time Delay LED Circuit using Transistor

-The Simple Time Delay LED Circuit using is a cool setup that uses a transistor to make an LED light up after a short wait.
+This article is about Simple Time Delay LED Circuit using Transistor where the LED lit after a short wait.

 Circuit Working: